Raphael Maitimo: Early career

 Although having professional sporting commitments Maitimo also finished his bachelor's degree in Economics of Commerce with Sports Marketing & Management as his minor.
 Maitimo followed a special program for professional athletes, at the Rotterdam University of Applied Sciences, to complete his Bachelor of Economics.

 FC Dordrecht

 In January 2005, he made his debut at a senior level with club FC Dordrecht in the Eerste Divisie which is the second-highest division of football in the Netherlands.

 Beijing BIT

 In January 2011, Maitimo continued his professional senior career in the China League One with club Beijing BIT for two seasons.
 Maitimo played as a holding midfielder and scored 6 goals.

-Bali Devata → vv Capelle
+Bali Devata and vv Capelle

 He made his next move to Indonesia.
 In 2011 Maitimo signed with Liga Primer Indonesia club Bali Devata and scored 3 goals.
 Unfortunately, the league stopped after 6 Months, because of domestic political problems.
 In 2012 Maitimo played for vv Capelle in Topklasse to stay fit and after 1 Month he returned back to Indonesia.